calbasantana/home-assistant-on-pi-5/README.md

 ## Creating a Static IP for Home Assistant

-12. Here, I make use of the guide available at: https://pimylifeup.com/raspberry-pi-static-ip-address/
+12. Here, I make use of the guide available at: https://raspberrypi.stackexchange.com/questions/37920/how-do-i-set-up-networking-wifi-static-ip-address-on-raspbian-raspberry-pi-os/74428#74428
-13. First, run the following command: ip r | grep default
+13. We will create a static IP through DHCP.
+First, run the following command: ip -4 addr show | grep global
-14. Note the first IP that is mentioned in the result (something like 192.168.4.1 - this is your router IP).
+14. Note the first IP that is mentioned in the result (something like 192.168.4.185 - this is your Pi's IP and the one we will use to make a static IP).
+Also note the number that follows (/22 or /24; this is the network size and important later).
+15. Then, run the following command: ip route | grep default | awk '{print $3}'
+16.The result will be your router IP.
+Note this down as well (should look like 192.168.4.1).
-15. Retrieve the current DNS server by using the following command: sudo nano /etc/resolv.conf
+17. Finally, find your DNS server address with the following command: cat /etc/resolv.conf
-16. Make note of the IP next to nameserver (for me, this was 192.168.0.55 & 1.1.1.1).
+18. For me, this was 192.168.0.55 & 1.1.1.1; it's OK to have multiple, but I just wrote down the first one.
+19. We will create our static IP by doing the following: sudo nano /etc/dhcpcd.conf
+20. Here, insert the following (if using WiFi): interface wlan0 static ip_address=192.168.4.185/22 static routers=192.168.4.1 static domain_name_servers=192.168.0.55
+21. Of course, insert your IPs instead of mine and remember the /22 is the network size, so if yours is different, insert a different value.
-17. Exit the nano editor by pressing ctrl + X.
+24. Exit and save the nano editor by pressing ctrl + X, Y, then Enter.
-18. Run the following command to bring up network tools: nmtui
-19. Click "Edit a Connection" and select your home connection.
-Go to IPv4 Configuration and, instead of automatic, make it manual.
-20. Click on "Show" to the right of "Manual."
-21. For Addresses, add an address that will not get confused for others on your network (192.168.0.88, for example).
-Your Gateway address is your router IP address and your DNS servers address can be your nameserver IP, or a third party one like Google (8.8.8.8) or Cloudflare (1.1.1.1).
-22. Navigate to the bottom and click "OK", then "Back" on the next screen, and "Quit" on the last screen.
-23. Now, restart the network manager: sudo systemctl restart NetworkManager
+30. Now, restart the network manager: sudo systemctl restart NetworkManager
-24. Let's now modify the dhcpcd.conf file with the following command first: sudo nano /etc/dhcpcd.conf
-25. Write the following into that file: interface <NETWORK>
-static ip_address=<STATICIP>/24
-static routers=<ROUTERIP>
-static domain_name_servers=<DNSIP>
-26. For <NETWORK>, replace with "eth0" (Ethernet) or "wlan0" (Wi-Fi).
-Replace <STATICIP> with the address you put down in part 21.
-Replace <ROUTERIP> with the router IP from earlier and the <DNSIP> with the nameserver IP (or Google's or Cloudflare's third party options).
-27. Save the file with ctrl+X, then Y, then Enter.
-28. Reboot your pi:
+31. Then reboot your pi:
 sudo reboot
-29. To test your static IP after rebooting, paste the following in your terminal: hostname -I
+38. To test your static IP after rebooting, paste the following in your terminal: hostname -I
-30. You should now be able to see your new static IP address.
+39. You should now be able to see your new static IP address.
+Just to doublecheck, though, make sure you can access the Internet through a browser.

 ## Installing Home Assistant using Docker Compose

 31. For this next part of the guide, I relied on: https://pimylifeup.com/home-assistant-docker-compose/